emberjs/rfcs/text/0748-glimmer-component-signature.md

 </div>
 ```

-This RFC proposes that a TypeScript backing class currently written like this:
+A TypeScript backing class currently written like this:

 ```ts
 import Component from '@glimmer/component';